-We use the HNV forest map \citep{johannsen-hnv-skov-2015}, seen in Figure~\ref{fig:denmark-hnv-index}, as the foundation for gathering ground truth labels for our samples.
-The HNV forest map is based on 11 features that serve as proxies for forest biodiversity potential, combining historical and current data to provide a comprehensive assessment.
-Proxy features include among others canopy height variation, coastal proximity, tree- and plant richness, canopy cover, occurrence of large trees, and occurrence of inner forest edges.
-Examples of proxy features are seen in Figure~\ref{fig:hnv-proxy-image-examples}.
-Each forest area is given a score from 0 to 11, where 0 is a very low nature value score which is indicated by green colors and 11 is a very high nature value score indicated by red colors.
-Only a small sub-set of forest areas achieve a score of 10, no forest achieves a score of 11.
-See Figure~\ref{fig:denmark-hnv-index} for the distribution of HNV-indices.
-Although the color scheme may appear counterintuitive, with green representing lower biodiversity values and red representing higher ones, we choose to maintain consistency with the original HNV forest map convention.
+We use the HNV forest map~\citep{johannsen-hnv-skov-2015}, seen in Figure~\ref{fig:denmark-hnv-index}, as the foundation for gathering ground truth labels for our samples.
+The HNV forest map is based on 11 features that serve as proxies for forest biodiversity, combining historical and current data.
+Proxy features include, among others, canopy height variation, coastal proximity, tree and plant richness, forest cover, occurrence of large trees, and occurrence of inner forest edges.
+A short description of each proxy feature is shown in Table~\ref{tab:hnv-proxy-feature-descriptions}, but we refer to \cite{johannsen-hnv-skov-2015} for details.